Black, Indigenous, People of the Global Majority (BIPGM) Leadership, Resources, Activists and Artists in Niagara to

 (all subject to feedback & change)

 A key treaty governing this territory is the “Dish with One Spoon” agreement.
-This treaty between the Anishinaabe, Mississaugas and Haudenosaunee binds them to share the territory and protect the land.
-Subsequent Indigenous nations and peoples, settlers and all newcomers, have been invited into this treaty in the spirit of peace, friendship and respect.
+This treaty exists between the Anishinaabe, Mississaugas and Haudenosaunee and binds them to share the territory and protect the land.
+Subsequent Indigenous people, settlers, and newcomers have been invited into this treaty in the spirit of peace, friendship and respect.
+In learning about treaties Over the past few months I have been enrolled in the Indigenous Canada course offered for free from the University of Alberta which has been a more in-depth understanding of the Royal Proclamation of 1763, and the Treaty of Niagara as an agreement foundational to the relationship between Indigenous peoples and settlers in our region.

-In talking about the various forms of activism, organizing, and supports, it is essential that we root our discussion in the fact that historically and currently, Indigenous people are disproportionately targeted, stereotyped, and stigmatized.
+In talking about our relationships to activism and how to be accountable to treaties the first made here, it is essential that we root our discussion in the fact that historically and currently, Indigenous people are disproportionately targeted, stereotyped, and stigmatized.
 We see similar targeting happen to racialized communities, perpetuating long standing ideas of Anti-Black racism and a wide range of structural discrimination.
-In all forms of this activism, we must be working to address these issues.
+These power dynamics and acts of violence enforce further issues of ableism, sanism, transphobia, classism, and increased incarceration, to name a few.

 We also strive to acknowledge the work that often goes unacknowledged.
 Throughout the city and region we see everything from more formal bodies like the Anti-Racism Advisory Committee to social media accounts like @BlackOwned905 to personal relationships supporting our collective liberation.
 As people with the ability and privileges to be able to gather today, we also want to acknowledge the people not present in this room.
 And with this reflect upon the realities and identities not reflected in the space.